First Man (film): Janet Armstrong

-Historicity
+Historical accuracy

 During Armstrong's 1961 flight in an X-15, the rocket plane begins "ballooning" (i.e., bouncing off the top of the atmosphere).
 The view out the window shows a carpet of clouds just below the wings.
 However, Armstrong was at 120,000 feet, about twice the altitude at which even the highest clouds form.

 Armstrong learns in the same conversation that he will command Apollo 11 and become the first man on the Moon.
 Apollo astronauts were assigned to their crews sometimes years in advance.
 For the two-plus years leading up to Apollo 11 it was assumed that the first lunar landing would not be attempted until Apollo 12, 13 or even 14.

 On the lunar surface, Armstrong spends a few minutes alone at Little West Crater.
 He opens his gloved hand to reveal his daughter Karen's tiny bracelet and drops it into the crater.
-While Armstrong did visit the crater, there is no historical record that he brought the bracelet with him to the Moon.
+While Armstrong did visit the crater, there is no historical record that he took the bracelet with him to the Moon.